Optimal Estimation of Temperature in Finite-sized System: Estimation of temperature in repeated sampling

 where $ E_{\bm{i}}=\sum_{n=1}^{M}E_{i_{n}}\quad(d_{\bm{i}}=\prod_{n=1}^{M} d_{i_{n}})$ denotes the total energy (degeneracy) of state $\bm{i}$.

 Similar to the single-sampling case, the unbiased estimator of $\beta^k$ with sample size $M$ is

 where $\sigma_{M}(E)\equiv\sum_{\bm{i}}\delta\left( E- E_{\bm{i}}\right)d_{\bm{i}} $ denotes the density of states of the sampling ensemble.
-Because Eq.~\eqref{PM} also belongs to the exponential family, Eq.~\eqref{option M} is the UMVUE of $\beta^{k}$ in repeated sampling for system without upper energy bound, according to the RBLS theorem \cite{casella2024statistical,kay1993fundamentals,lehmann2006theory}.
+And Eq.~\eqref{option M} is the UMVUE of $\beta^{k}$ in repeated sampling for system without upper energy bound, according to the RBLS theorem \cite{casella2024statistical,kay1993fundamentals,lehmann2006theory}.
 For system with upper energy bound, the result is similar to that obtained earlier.
 Especially, for $k=\pm1$, we have

 which motivates us to generalize the definitions of Boltzmann entropy and Gibbs entropy in the “$M$-sampling ensemble”,

 where $\Omega_{M}(E)=\int_{E_{\text{min}}}^{E}\sigma_{M}(E')\text{d}E'$ is the volume in phase space enclosed by a hypersurface of constant energy $E$ in the $M$-sampling ensemble.